 January 1: Solemnity of Mary, Mother of God

-How to Celebrate: This is also a Holy Day of Obligation, so Catholics should attend Mass.
-We can also pray a rosary as we start the new year.
+How to Celebrate the Solemnity of Mary, Mother of God: Since this feast is a Holy Day of Obligation, Catholics attend Mass.
+You can also pray a rosary to celebrate this feast day and start off the New Year strong!

-How to Celebrate: The Epiphany is the last of the twelve days of Christmas.
+How to the Epiphany: The Epiphany is the last of the twelve days of Christmas.
 It’s the day we celebrate the arrival of the magi who worshiped Jesus.
 There are many ways to celebrate this final day of Christmas.
 Some give gifts.
 Some eat King’s Cake, which has a hidden figure of baby Jesus inside.
-And some bless their home by using blessed chalk to write 20 + C + M + B + 22 over the front door.
-20 is the first two numbers of the year, the three letters stand for the three magi named in the Bible (Caspar, Melchior, and Balthasar), and 22 is for the last two numbers of the year.
+And some bless their home by using blessed chalk to write 20 + C + M + B + 25 over the front door.
+20 is the first two numbers of the year, the three letters stand for the three magi named in the Bible (Caspar, Melchior, and Balthasar), and 25 is for the last two numbers of the year (2025).

 Where Did the Christmas Tree Come From?